atrac17/Integer_Video_Modes/pre-cfg ini/README.md

 This pre-configured ini file is only set for 1280x1024 LCD displays.
 If utilizing the vga output to a CRT display, you will need to adjust the ini file accordingly.

 The default display resolution for the MiSTer.ini should always be 720p when utilizing custom video modes.

+You have two options for this ini file, you can utilize dvi_mode=1 and use a HDMI to DVI adapter or vga_scaler=1.
+Neither is set in the pre-configured .ini file.
+Please specify this yourself, I cannot assume how you will utilize this .ini file with your display.

 _<b>When utilizing Integer-Step Scaled video modes set Aspect Ratio: Full Screen in the MiSTer OSD.
 This is the proper way to utilize these custom video modes.</b>_